-Following the devastating bushfires on Kangaroo Island in the summer of 2019/20, the South Australian Government committed $52 million to rebuilding visitor facilties in the Island's parks.
+Following the devastating bushfires on Kangaroo Island in the summer of 2019/20, significant progress has been made to rebuild visitor facilties in the Island's parks.

 As part of the rebuilding, an extensive community engagement process was held to "reimagine" what the Kangaroo Island parks visitor experience could look like and how these concepts could be factored in to rebuilding efforts to create a unique nature-based tourism experience to build visitor interest and demand, while still protecting vulnerable ecosystems.